-- Delta Air Lines retiring CRJ-200 and replacing it with CRJ-900 aircraft. - Allegiant Airlines replacing the MD-83 aircraft with Airbus A319 and A320 in the next 10 years. - FedEx ceasing the majority of mainline air cargo service in the short-term.
+- Delta Air Lines retiring CRJ-200 and replacing it with CRJ-700/900 aircraft. - Delta Air Lines utilizing a Boeing 717 for remain overnight (RON) flights in the long-term. - Allegiant Airlines replacing the MD-83 aircraft with Airbus A319 and A320 in the next 10 years. - FedEx ceasing the majority of mainline air cargo service in the short-term.

 As shown in the table below, the future design aircraft is expected to be driven by passenger airlines rather than air cargo aircraft.
-The design aircraft is expected to transition to an FAA ARC D-III, TDG-4 aircraft in the short-term to a TDG-3 aircraft in the mid-term.
+The design aircraft is expected to transition to an FAA ARC D-III, TDG-4 aircraft in the short-term and to a TDG-3 aircraft in the mid-term.
 The long-term design aircraft is a C-III, TDG-3 aircraft as the MD-83 and CRJ-200 aircraft are phased out of service at GFK.